varkxel/varkxel.github.io/utopia/entry10.md

 definitely added to the complexity of the project, but the decision seems to have paid off from benchmarking on my end and externally with friends running the project.

+I frequently ran into issues where data wasn't being passed around to the correct job, or back from jobs correctly, along with having to manage memory myself.
+This alone probably at least doubled the development time of the project.

 Throughout the project, there were many revamps to systems to allow for further flexibility, which has kept the code very modular and the system customisable.
 This I feel has made sure that the project runs quick and is flexible.